 (from an article at the "two stroke motorcycle engines" link in the paragraph above).

-"The environment secretary stressed...'We will be popularizing the use of electric tricycles not only in Metro Manila but in other major cities.
+"The secretary of the environment stressed...'We will be popularizing the use of electric tricycles not only in Metro Manila but in other major cities.
 The ultimate aim is for our country’s five million tricycles, of which 2.8 million are in Metro Manila, to become zero-emission vehicles,' he said."

 Other sources of pollution are pig farms in the Philippines and poultry farms.
 Living near chicken farms will subject you to a virtual plague of flies whenever the farms are cleaned.
 Click on the link to get advice about how to locate pig and poultry farms.